GEANT/geant-argus/docs/source/development.rst

 #################################
 Now there are some local files to create.
 You need a :ref:`custom cmd.sh file <custom-cmd-sh-files>` and the tailwind css files.
-To build the tailwind css files, you also need the ``tailwindcss`` cli tool, see :ref:`tailwindcss` and `Argus documentation: Install and build Tailwind CSS and daisyUI
+To build the tailwind css files, you also need the ``tailwindcss`` cli tool, see :ref:`dependencies-tailwindcss` and `Argus documentation: Install and build Tailwind CSS and daisyUI
 <https://argus-server.readthedocs.io/en/latest/reference/htmx-frontend.html#install-and-build-tailwind-css-and-daisyui>`_

 These can all be downloaded and/or created for you by running::